Here’s another mailbag.

 Just to simplify the math, let’s split the middle and assume a maintenance level of about 2500 calories for this person.

 Depending on the goals, I’d make adjustments to caloric intake based on that starting point.
 A fairly standard moderate deficit fat loss diet might be a 20-25% reduction from maintenance.
 Or 500-625 calories per day for an intake of 1875-2000 calories per day.

-Which, as it turns out is about 11-12 calories per pound total weight.
-And, as I discussed in How to Estimate Maintenance Caloric Intake, a very common moderate deficit calorie level is ~10-12 calories per pound anyhow.
+Which, as it turns out is about 11-12 calories per pound total weight nearly identical to a very common moderate deficit calorie level of ~10-12 calories per pound.
 So we could have saved a lot of time by just using that value in the first place.